Invoice builder

 invoice create

-Streamlining Administrative Tasks
+Streamlining Administrative Tasks Around Familiar Mental Models

-• Familiarity with spreadsheet interfaces.
+• Familiarity with spreadsheet-style editing.

 Balancing User and Recipient Needs